akanksha2507/CSE291-TransNets-Recsys/README.md

-# CSE291-Transnet-Recsys
+# CSE291-TransNets-Recsys

-Possible extensions to improve Transnets for rating prediction
+Possible extensions to improve TransNets for rating prediction